SunilWang/node-os-utils/README.md

 ```

 `AdapterFactory.getDebugInfo()` is also available when you need to inspect feature flags or confirm that platform-specific commands can be executed.

+When running inside **containers**, the library automatically:
+- detects Docker/Podman/Kubernetes via `.dockerenv`, `/proc/1/cgroup`, or env vars;
+- disables service inspection (`systemctl`) for non-systemd environments;
+- falls back from `ss` to `netstat` and from `ip` to `ifconfig` when tooling is missing;
+- returns rich error details so that callers can differentiate permission issues from unsupported features;
+- keeps feature flags in sync via `adapter.getSupportedFeatures()` so monitors can short-circuit unsupported actions.

 ## 🚀 Installation